 The maths behind the following games have already been designed and each set of cards will contain flags from different countries:

 - Four Arithmetical Operations (+ – × ÷)

 - Fractions, Decimals & Percentages

 How do I order FlagMath and/or FlagMath junior?

-As mentioned above, please get in touch should you have any queries or if you wish to purchase any copies simply by e-mailing us at email@example.com and we will respond immediately.
+As mentioned above, please get in touch should you have any queries or if you wish to purchase any copies.
+Simply e-mail us with your request at firstname.lastname@example.org and we will respond immediately.

 And the answer?